Share

 From Attorney to Assemblymember: A Journey of Service

-Before delving into the specifics of her legislative work, Pacheco shared the story of how she found her way into politics — a path shaped by community service and personal dedication.
+Before turning to her legislative work, Pacheco shared how her path into politics was shaped by education, law, and community involvement.

 “I always wanted to be an attorney,” she said.
 “I went to UCLA, then Loyola Law School, became an attorney, passed the California State Bar.
 About ten years into my practice, I got involved with the community — with the Kiwanis Club of Downey — and that eventually led to being asked to run for City Council in 2016.”